gradesta/gradesta/CONTRIBUTING.md

 */
 ```

-If you need to make functional changes to code in the `finished` folder, you must COPY that code to the `work_table` and give the symbols a new name.
+If you need to make functional changes to code in the `finished` folder, you must COPY that code to the `work_table` and give the symbols a new name and REMOVE the "Auditors" section.
 For example, if you wanted to add the ability to add a `max_items` argument to the `map` function.
 Rather than modifying the `map` function,
 you should COPY the `map` function with a new name `map2` and give `map2` the extra argument.